Telfer, Western Australia: History

-The mine opened in 1977 as a joint venture between BHP and Newmont Mining.
-In 1990, a merger between Newmont Australia Limited and BHP Gold Limited resulted in the creation of Newcrest Mining, with ownership of the Telfer mine lying with Newcrest.
+The mine opened in 1977 as a joint venture between BHP and Newmont.
+In 1990, a merger between BHP Gold and Newmont resulted in the formation of Newcrest, with ownership of the Telfer mine lying with Newcrest.

 Telfer's demographic characteristics were typical of a northern Western Australian mining town in the time period.
 It had a male to female ratio of 2.4 to 1 and almost 40 percent of its population was born overseas.
 Half its population was below the age of 35 and the town experienced an annual population turnover of almost 20 percent.

 In 1996, the town suffered from the decision to move the Telfer mine from residential to a fly-in fly-out workforce.
 Many of the commercial services were withdrawn; only the recreational facilities were maintained.
 The existing housing was now used for the accommodation of the mine's mobile work force.
 One of the main reasons for the town's closure was that fly-in fly-out rosters gave the mine access to a larger skilled work force and to people that would otherwise have been unwilling to relocate to a remote location like Telfer.

 Open-cut mining was suspended in August 2000 due to high operating costs.
 High production costs were primarily caused by the presence of cyanide soluble copper in the open pit ore.

-In 2002, Newcrest Mining announced a new redevelopment project worth $1 billion, after discovering new mineral areas and a reserve base of some 19 e6ozt of gold and 640 e3t of copper.
+In 2002, Newcrest announced a new redevelopment project worth $1 billion, after discovering new mineral areas and a reserve base of some 19 e6ozt of gold and 640 e3t of copper.
 The mine reopened in November 2004, after commissioning of the processing plant and, initially as an open cut mine, from March 2006 also with an underground operation.

 In July 2018, a woman on her lunch break at the Telfer Mine was attacked by a dingo.
 The injuries required surgery.

+On 4 December 2024, Greatland Gold acquired a 100% stake in the mine.